paritytech/substrate/srml/contracts/COMPLEXITY.md

 1. Initialization of the execution context.
 2. Calling `DetermineContractAddress` hook to determine an address for the contract,
-3. `transfer`-ing funds between self and the newly created contract.
+3. `transfer`-ing funds between self and the newly instantiated contract.
 4. Executing the constructor code.
 This will yield the final code of the code.
-5. Storing the code for the newly created contract in the overlay.
+5. Storing the code for the newly instantiated contract in the overlay.
 6. Committing overlayed changed to the underlying `AccountDb`.

 **Note** that the complexity of executing the constructor code should be considered separately.